About the Gastric Cancer Initiative

 Gastric Cancer Summit

-This multi-disciplinary Summit brought together physicians, researchers, policy makers, patients, and advocacy groups from around the United States and the world, to share experiences and discoveries, and with the common goal of creating a roadmap to address the healthcare disparity that exists in gastric cancer.
+This multi-disciplinary Summit brought together physicians, researchers, policy makers, patients, and advocacy groups from around the United States and the world, to share experiences and discoveries, with the common goal of creating a roadmap to address the healthcare disparity that exists within gastric cancer.

 Gastric Cancer Summit 2020

 Gastric cancer is the third leading cause of cancer death worldwide and is diagnosed in 27,000 Americans each year.
-This multi-disciplinary Summit brought together over professionals from all over the word , to open a dialogue in gastric cancer and to address the current health disparity that exists affecting several minority groups including Asians, African Americans, Native Americans/Alaska Natives, Hispanics and immigrants from high incidence regions.
+This multi-disciplinary Summit brought together physicians, researchers, policy makers, patients, and advocacy groups from around the United States and the world, to open a dialogue in gastric cancer and to address the current health disparity that exists affecting multiple minority groups including Asians, African Americans, Native Americans/Alaska Natives, Hispanics and immigrants from high incidence regions.

 ResearchMD interviewed Dr. Hwang on Gastric Cancer Screening and Surveillance